On the convex formulations of robust Markov decision processes: A conic reformulation based on convex conjugates

-We now provide a concise formulation of the constraints in \eqref{eq:reformulation-polyhedral-1}, based on convex duality.
-In particular, we will convert the minimization problems
+We now provide a concise formulation of the constraints in~\eqref{eq:reformulation--1}, based on convex duality.
+To do so, in Section \ref{sec:tractable counterparts - sa-rec} we convert the minimization problem

-appearing in the constraints in~\eqref{eq:reformulation-polyhedral-1} into maximization programs, using the concept of conjugate functions.
-This approach is analogous to the construction of robust counterparts and serves to simplify the constraints in the optimization problem~\citep{Ben-Tal2009}.
-We introduce conjugate functions in Section~\ref{sec:conjugate-function}, before applying it to reformulate \eqref{eq:min-program-f-p} in Section~\ref{eq:dual-f-p}.
-Combining this with the convex formulation \eqref{eq:reformulation-polyhedral-1}, we obtain a concise convex formulation for RMDPs with polyhedral uncertainty sets in Section~\ref{sec:reformulation-polyhedral-uncertainty}.
+for each $s\in \X$ and $a\in \A$ appearing in the constraints in~\eqref{eq:reformulation--1} into a maximization program, using the concept of conjugate and perspective functions.
+This approach is analogous to the construction of tractable robust counterparts in robust optimization and serves to simplify the constraints~\citep{Ben-Tal2009}.
+Combining this maximization formulation with the convex formulation~\eqref{eq:reformulation--1}, we obtain a concise convex formulation for RMDPs in Section~\ref{sec:reformulation-concise}.
+In the same section, we provide a conic formulation for the case of polyhedral uncertainty, and we discuss its numerical complexity.
+For the sake of conciseness, the conic formulations for ellipsoidal uncertainty and KL-based uncertainty are derived in the appendices (Appendix~\ref{app:sa-rec-other-uncertainty}). }